khalilof/Sud/bestpractice.md

 * See [_geoLocation_ section](#18-geolocation-r) for a more detailed specification.

 #### Additional subject annotations
-* Every other subject may be added.
+* Additional subjects may be added.
 * Specify the language of the subject.
 * It is recommended to always qualify subjects by URL or scheme name.
 A good starting point to research existing schemes is [BARTOC.org [external link]](http://www.bartoc.org/) - Basic Register of Thesauri, Ontologies & Classifications.
 Unqualified subjects (not controlled by a controlled vocabulary, ontology or any other standard for the subject terms) are often useless for research data aggregators due to ambiguities.